TurBoss/blt/doc/tree.rst

   **-overwrite**
     Overwrite nodes that already exist.
 Normally nodes are always created, even if there already exists a node by the same name.
-This switch indicates to add or overwrite the node's data fields.
+This switch indicates to add or overwrite the node's variables.

   **-file** *fileName*
     Read the dump information from the file *fileName*.